How to use the Force Touch trackpad

 Here are some examples of what you can do with a Force click:

-Look up: Force click text in a web page or Mail message to see more information about the text from sources such as Dictionary, Wikipedia and more.
+Look up: Force click text in a webpage or Mail message to see more information about the text from sources like Dictionary, Wikipedia, and more.

 Addresses: Force click an address to see a Maps preview of that location.